tidewave-ai/tidewave_js/README.md

 </details>

-### React + Vite
+### Vite

-If you are building a front-end application, using a backend as a service, such as Supabase, or a non-officially supported web framework, we recommend using our React + Vite integration.
+If you are building a frontend application with React or Vue, using a backend as a service, such as Supabase, or a non-officially supported web framework, we recommend using our Vite integration.

 Install it with: